-Roughly 80 to 90 percent of collagen belongs to what’s classified as type 1, 2, and 3, which are very strong and flexible proteins.
-Type 1 is important for bone, teeth, and skin formation and is predominant in the tissue and tendons.
-But, where there is type 1, you’ll often find type 2 collagen that is mostly known for its role as structural support in cartilage.
-Type 3 is found in skin, muscle, and blood vessels.
+Roughly 80 to 90% of collagen1 belongs to Type I, II, and III.
+Each has a different amino acid composition and thus serves different functions in the body.
+Type I2 is important for bone, teeth, and skin formation and is predominant in the tissue and tendons.
+Type II3 is mostly known for its role as structural support in cartilage.
+Type III4 is found in skin, muscle, and blood vessels.

-An interesting side note that doesn’t often get mentioned is that we need vitamin C to synthesize collagen.
-So, while the jury is still out on all the hype about collagen skin care products, adding vitamin-C-rich oils like sea buckthorn to your routine may help naturally stimulate collagen production in the body.
+We also need vitamin C to synthesize collagen.
+So, while the jury is still out on all the hype about collagen skin care products, adding vitamin-C serums and oils to your routine may help naturally stimulate collagen production in the body.

 Collagen and joint and bone health.*